 No OCDE staff members were injured.
-But two of the three structures on the grounds were lost to the fast-moving wildfire, including the on-site residence occupied by the program’s operations manager and her family, who had to evacuate suddenly on the night of Wednesday, Dec.
-2. A number of animals that were housed on the property and cared for by the staff did not survive the blaze.
+Yet two of the three structures on the grounds were lost to the fast-moving wildfire, including the on-site residence occupied by the program’s operations manager and her family, who had to evacuate suddenly on the night of Wednesday, Dec.
+2. Moreover, a number of animals that were housed on the property and cared for by the staff did not survive the blaze.

 Inside the Outdoors has a comprehensive evacuation plan that was developed with the support of the same animal experts who evacuate the Orange County Zoo.
 The plan has been executed many times, most recently in October, when staff members were able to safely transport Rancho Soñado’s animals to a veterinary clinic during the Silverado Fire.